dorochka8/GraphAttention/README.md

   - (6) Rule_Learning.

 ## Training
-To start training the model open `training -> main.py`.
+To start training the model do `training -> main.py`.

 Training process takes less than a minute (to pass 1000 epochs). \
 Cora last train accuracy is 0.879, last validation accuracy is 0.442. \